frougon/CondConfigParser/README.rst

 A successful run of the test suite looks like this::

-  % python3 -m unittest discover -s tests
+  % python3 -m unittest discover
   ........
   ----------------------------------------------------------------------
   Ran 8 tests in 0.004s